-The primary benefit of refinancing your loans is to achieve a lower interest rate.
-When you initially took out your student loans, your credit score and history were likely limited or nonexistent.
-After a few years of building credit, you may now be able to qualify for a lower interest rate.
-If your current loan payment is too high for your budget, refinancing can also give you the option to make lower monthly payments by extending the length of the loan.
+The primary benefit of refinancing your loans is to achieve a reduced interest rate.
+When you initially acquired your student loans, your credit score and history may have been limited or nonexistent.
+After a few years of building credit, you may now qualify for a more favorable interest rate.

-3. Make additional payments
+3. Make extra payments towards the principal

 4. Make biweekly payments